Phone-GWP-group

 Of course, not all paper-based packaging is recyclable.

-For example, any fibreboard packaging with a plastic layer – such as drinks cartons – cannot be recycled (it is too difficult and costly to separate the layers).
-This issue can also apply to products such as pet food bags, ice cream containers, disposal plates and other paper packaging or products that may use PAP 20, PAP 21 or PAP 22 codes.
+For example, any fibreboard packaging with a plastic layer, such as drink cartons, cannot be recycled (it is too complicated and costly to separate the layers).
+This issue can also apply to products such as pet food bags, ice cream containers, disposable plates, and other paper packaging or products that may use PAP 20, PAP 21, or PAP 22 codes.

 C/PAP 84 icon